Nanda Malini: Career

-In 1971, Nanda collaborated with Amaradewa in the "Srawana Aradhana concert".
+In 1971, Malini collaborated with Amaradewa in the Srawana Aradhana concert.
 In 1973, she started her first solo concert series, and after having 530 shows the series ended on 22 May 1979.
-In August 1981 she started another concert series "Sathyaye Geethaya".
+In August 1981 she started another concert series Sathyaye Geethaya.
 She played 500 shows and ended in August 1984.
-She conducted her next solo musical concert series "Pavana" in June 1987 which ran for 18 months with 205 shows.
-Her songs in "Pavana" were banned in SLBC and SLRC where the concert was also banned.
-After 22 years her newest solo musical concert titled "Shwetha Rathriya" was held with the collaboration of Sirasa FM in 2010.
+She conducted her next solo musical concert series Pavana in June 1987 which ran for 18 months with 205 shows.
+Her songs in Pavana were banned in SLBC and SLRC where the concert was also banned.
+After 22 years her newest solo musical concert titled Shwetha Rathriya was held with the collaboration of Sirasa FM in 2010.

 In 1984, she established a music academy Nanda Malini Ashram.

-Malini has produced 25 cassettes such as Malata Renu, Saadu Naada and Sari Podiththak.
-On 8 September 2007, she launched her CD Etha Kandu Yaye comprising a collection of 16 award winning songs.
-The launching ceremony was held at the BMICH Open Air Theater at 7.30 p.m.
-In 1993, she composed a CD "Kunkuma Pottu" which has songs sung in Tamil.
-Another of her CD's titled "Andaharaya" is made up of music composed of computer software.
+She produced 25 cassettes such as Malata Renu, Saadu Naada and Sari Podiththak.
+On 8 September 2007, she launched her CD Etha Kandu Yaye comprising a collection of 16 award-winning songs.
+The launching ceremony was held at the BMICH Open Air Theatre at 7.30 p.m.
+In 1993, she composed a CD Kunkuma Pottu which has songs sung in Tamil.
+Another of her CD's titled Andaharaya is made up of music composed of computer software.

-In 2017, she has conferred the honorary degree ‘Darshana Shuri’, Doctor of Philosophy of Fine Arts by the University of Visual and Performing Arts.
-It was the first time that a female artiste was recognized by a university in Sri Lanka.
+In 2017, the honorary degree Darshana Shuri, Doctor of Philosophy of Fine Arts, was conferred on her by the University of Visual and Performing Arts.
+It was the first time that a female artist was recognized by a university in Sri Lanka.

-Legacy
+Death and legacy

+Malini died on 20 August 2026, three days before her 83rd birthday.

-In 2004, a hybrid orchid was named as "Nanda Malini Ascosanda" in honor of Nanda Malini.
+In 2004, a hybrid orchid was named "Nanda Malini Ascosanda" in honour of Nanda Malini.